 An effective preparedness and response plan should include critical action steps addressing specific activities before, during, and after a storm.
 Imperium’s vast experience simplifies the process and makes organizing and effectuating a response much more efficient and effective.

-Imperium provides unparalleled disaster response guidance and resources, drawn from qualified strategic partnerships across the country.
+Imperium provides unparalleled catastrophic disaster planning and response guidance and resources, drawn from qualified strategic partnerships across the country.
 Imperium has “front-of-the-line” access to specialist skills, equipment, and materials from preferred vendors for unique events.
 Priority means you come first when disaster strikes, putting your organization well ahead of others on the road to recovery.

 Early action ensures that loss mitigation protocols are set, costs and fees fixed.
 And timely assessments issued to support your business decisions.

 HURRICANE OR CATASTROPHIC DISASTER CLAIM PREPARATION & RECOVERY

 Imperium Consulting Group can help with Hurricane Ian claim preparation and recovery.
 Our team takes a proactive and focused approach to identify and quantify your financial losses.
 Imperium assists organizations with the assessment of loss impacts, quantification of business interruption and time element costs, scope and cost calculations for property damage, forensic scheduling for time element losses and expert claim documentation to maximize and expedite available insurance and third party recoveries.

 CATASTROPHIC DISASTER CLAIMS SERVICES